gouravsb17/SmartPhone_data/README.md

 *Code Explanation:*

-1.)You should create one R script called run_analysis.R that does the following.
+A R script called run_analysis.R was created that does the following:

-2.)Merges the training and the test sets to create one data set.
+1.)Merges the training and the test sets to create one data set called final_set.

-3.)Extracts only the measurements on the mean and standard deviation for each measurement.
+2.)Extracts only the measurements on the mean and standard deviation for each measurement into a data frame called req_dataset.

-4.)Uses descriptive activity names to name the activities in the data set
+3.)Uses descriptive activity names to name the activities in the data set.

-5.)Appropriately labels the data set with descriptive variable names.
+4.)Appropriately labels the data set with descriptive variable names by removing the special charaters and fixing the duplicate name issue.

-6.)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject into a daat frame called new_data5.

 For detailed code description and data use please refer to the CodeBook.md file to have a deeper understanding.